Got Cigars?

 Getting stuff done is at the root of any business venture.
 It may sound trivial, but many start-ups strategize themselves right out of business because they don’t get stuff done!

-Launching a business and turning it into a revenue-generating enterprise is daunting.
-Becoming self-sustaining and profitable all the more so.
-However, that is just the warm-up drill; the real chore is to stabilize, manage, and grow that business in an ever-changing world.
+Launching a business and turning it into a revenue-generating enterprise is daunting, and becoming self-sustaining and profitable is even more so.
+However, that is just the warm-up drill; the real chore is stabilizing, managing, and growing that business in an ever-changing world.

 Friday, May 17, 2013